 Consistency in how industry professionals speak about cannabis is incredibly important, especially for minimizing confusion with customers.
 This section breaks down the legal and cultural terms of cannabis.

-Whether someone is brand new to cannabis or has been using it for decades, you’ll want to be able to identify which products will work best for your customers today, tomorrow, and years from now, is a complete experiment that you can help guide them through.
+Whether your customer is brand new to cannabis or has been using it for decades, you’ll want to be able to identify which products will work best for them at their experience and comfort level.

 Cannabis Speciation & Strain Names

-Understanding the different tolerance levels will allow you to recommend the best products for customers in retail settings and at specials events.
-Determining tolerance is the first step in maming sure someone has a positive experience with cannabis.
+Understanding the different tolerance levels will allow you to recommend the best products for customers in retail settings and at special events.
+Determining tolerance is the first step in making sure someone has a positive experience with cannabis.

-There have been approximately 150 cannabinoids discovered within the various cannabis species, humans have endogenous cannabinoids, and there are even some created in labs, but which ones are actually found in cannabis products?
+Approximately 150 cannabinoids have been discovered within the various cannabis species, humans have endogenous cannabinoids, and there are even some created in labs.
+But which ones are actually found in common cannabis products?

 Terpenes and The Entourage Effect

 Go outside, take a deep breath… you’re smelling terpenes!
-Terpenes work synergistically with cannabinoids like THC and CBD, along with other terpenes, to provide you with different effects from sedative to stimulating.
-Helping your customers undesrtand terpenes will help them better understand the effects they receive from inhalable cannabis products…but what about edibles?
+Terpenes work synergistically with cannabinoids like THC and CBD, along with other terpenes, to provide you with different effects, from sedative to stimulating.
+Helping your customers understand terpenes will help them better understand the effects they receive from inhalable cannabis products.
+And what about edibles?

 The Endocannabinoid System

-Helping customers understand how and why cannabis effects us the way it does, is a major step in breaking down stigams and uncovering the science of cannabis in relation to the human body and brain.
+Helping customers understand how and why cannabis affects us the way it does is a major step in breaking down stigmas.
+Discover the science of cannabis in relation to the human body and brain.

 It all starts with flower, but there is a lot to uncover.
-Onset of effects, bioavailability, smoking vs vaporizing, the effects of various strains, and much more are all unraveled.
+Learn about onset of effects, bioavailability, smoking vs. vaporizing, the effects of various strains, and much more.

-Edibles stem beyond brownies and gummy bears – basically anything you swallow that has cannabis in it can be considered an edible.
-In this section we idntify the various types of edibles and explain the science on how and why edibles are so different than smoking or vaping.
+The world of edibles extends far beyond brownies and gummy bears; basically anything you swallow that has cannabis in it can be considered an edible.
+In this section we identify the various types of edibles and explain the science of how and why consuming edibles is so different from smoking or vaping.

 Transdermals & Topicals

-Knowing the difference between a transdermal and a topical product, could not only protect your customers from failing a drug test, but could also really help those with respiratory and GI issues.
+Knowing the difference between a transdermal and a topical product could not only protect your customers from failing a drug test, but also really help those with respiratory and GI issues.

 In 2019 the cannabis industry experienced VAPOR MADNESS!
-Since then, there have been a lot of concerns with the safety of vape pens.
-Here we explain the differenty types of vape pens, common dilutents, and how to identify potential health risks.
+Since then, there have been a lot of concerns about the safety of vape pens.
+Here we explain the different types of vape pens, common diluents, and how to identify potential health risks.

-There are many ways to use and consume cannabis and some since people need different delivery methods due to certain health issues, suppositories can be a great alternative.
+There are many ways to use and consume cannabis, and some people need different delivery methods due to certain health issues; suppositories can be a great alternative.

-Many customers are concerned when they hear that cannabis products are extracted with butane, propane, and alcohol, but so are many other food grade products!
-Here we explain the various extraction types, the products that stem from them, and what makes them safe to consume.
+Many customers are concerned when they hear that cannabis products are extracted with butane, propane, and alcohol, but so are many other food-grade products!
+Here we explain the various extraction types, the products made from them, and how to ensure they are safe to consume.

 It’s important to understand the various concentrate products so that you can explain to your customers how they are made, what they consist of, how they are consumed, and much more.

-Learn how to read and undertand the various sections of a cannabis Certificate of Analysis including cannabinoids, terpenes, pesticides, mycotoxins, heavy metals, residual solvents, and more.
+Learn how to read and understand the various sections of a cannabis Certificate of Analysis including cannabinoids, terpenes, pesticides, mycotoxins, heavy metals, residual solvents, and more.

 Cannabis Side Effects

 Cannabis saves lives!
 Cannabis allows people to live without pain!
 Cannabis helps people of all ages enjoy a better, healthier quality of life!
 At the same time, just as some people can’t eat gluten or peanuts, some people have adverse reactions to cannabis.
 We break down the pros and the cons of different modes of consumption, while helping you navigate different products that may work better than others!

-It’s only the matter of time until you’ll find yourself in a situation where at special event or even just at a party with friends, that someone will get a bit too high.
+It’s only a matter of time until you find yourself in a situation where, at a special event or even just a party with friends, someone will get a bit too high.
 So, it’s important you learn the best ways to handle the situation and make sure they are calm and safe.